CrackedMatter/mcrpc/README.md

 A shell script that converts Minecraft resource packs from Java Edition to Bedrock Edition.
 Made for Unix-like systems (e.g. Linux or FreeBSD).
 The instructions below where made for Debian-based Linux distributions.
 If you are using something else, read [TODO: put smth here]

+## Dependencies

+- perl
+- uuidgen

-## Installation
+## Installing
 ```
 cd
 git clone https://github.com/CrackedMatter/McResourcePackConverter